On the acceleration of cosmic rays at the post-adiabatic shocks of supernova remnants: Introduction

 One of the important conclusions from the HD studies is that the shock undergoing radiative losses is more compressible than the adiabatic one.
 In the purely hydrodynamic simulations, the post-shock density can rise to a hundred times the pre-shock value.
-So high increase in density can lead to prominent non-thermal emission even if the efficiency of cosmic ray (CR) acceleration decreases \citep{2015ApJ...806...71L,2024ApJ...974..201D,2025ApJ...980..167D}.
-However, the perpendicular (to the shock normal) component of the magnetic field (MF) can significantly alter the spatial structure of the flow downstream and radically limit the density increase downstream \citep{2016MNRAS.456.2343P,2018MNRAS.479.4253P}.
-This happens because the perpendicular MF is compressed around the partially radiative shock, together with the matter, which causes the magnetic pressure growth to a dynamically important level.
-As a consequence, the magnetic pressure (and eventually the CR pressure) could eliminate the non-thermal evidence of the radiative shell \citep{2025ApJ...980..167D}.
+Such a large increase in density can lead to prominent non-thermal emission, due to rise of injected CRs density, even if the efficiency of cosmic ray (CR) acceleration decreases \citep{2015ApJ...806...71L,2024ApJ...974..201D,2025ApJ...980..167D}.
+However, the tangential component of the magnetic field (MF) can significantly alter the spatial structure of the flow downstream and radically limit the density increase downstream \citep{2016MNRAS.456.2343P,2018MNRAS.479.4253P}.
+This happens because the tangential MF is compressed around the partially radiative shock, together with the matter, which causes the magnetic pressure to grow to a dynamically important level.
+As a consequence, the magnetic pressure essentially limit the compression of the radiative plasma compared to the case when MF is negligible.
+In this way, the non-thermal evidence of a radiative shell, as predicted by purely hydrodynamic considerations, will vanish \citep{2025ApJ...980..167D}.
 In contrast, the plasma compression is not influenced by the radial MF component.

 Besides the larger compression, the post-adiabatic flow features another important property.
 There are rapid and substantial changes in the spatial structure of the plasma velocity $u$, which happen very close to the shock, where the diffusive shock acceleration of particles is provided by the gradient of this velocity, $du/dx$.